redtexts/texts/gorter_1921_organisation_class_struggle.md

 And secondly, they do not make the proletariat, proletarians, the millions and millions of workers, into the uninhibited militants, the conscious communists that the proletariat needs.
 For the entire structure of these organisations, which were the right ones for the period of peaceful development, makes the workers into the slaves of a clique of leaders and of trade-union relations.
 Uninhibited, courageous militants are still stifled in the trade unions, they cannot exist in them.

 For these reasons it was the representatives of the workers who _necessarily_ obtained complete power in those times of world economic expansion.
 For only they were able and obliged to _negotiate_ in parliament and with the employers.
 This gave them complete power.
 It meant that all organisations, parties and trade unions, were structured to suit them, to secure their authority.
 This had to happen in the period of evolution.
 And it was good that this was the case.
 But matters are different in the period of revolution!
 What was formerly good now becomes bad.
 And even _before_ the revolution, the trade unions could no longer even conduct the struggle against the trusts and the state!
 Even then they were obsolete weapons, fit to be thrown in the lumber-room, as far as Western Europe and North America were concerned.
-Now they are powerless against the trusts and the state, the white guards, the Stinnes and Orgesches [(2)][notes].
+Now they are powerless against the trusts and the state, the white guards, the Stinnes and Orgesches^[Hugo Stinnes was the industrialist who signed the 'Arbeitsgemeinschaft' agreement with Legien in November 1918.
+'Orgesch' was an armed, strike-breaking fascist organisation. -- Translator's note.].

 So historical materialism shows that the trade unions are not the organisations which the proletariat needs to achieve victory.
 What are, then?